wp-plugins/yop-poll/readme.txt

 == Changelog ==

+= 5.7.5 =
+* Fixed issue with vote button not showing up
+* Other minor fixes

 = 5.7.4 =
 * Fixed security issue.
 A big thank you to [g0blin Research](https://twitter.com/g0blinResearch) for his help in getting this issue fixed